MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/whoami.md

 ---
 title: whoami
-description: Reference topic for whoami, which displays user, group and privileges information for the user who is currently logged on to the local system. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for whoami, which displays user, group and privileges information for the user who is currently logged on to the local system. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article